• Skip to main content

 I got the clothespins and lace ribbon and at the dollar store, bought a tiny $3 sample-sized white paint at Home Depot, and had black paint in the garage.
 Making all ten that I made cost me as little as $5 ($8 if I would have had to buy both paints)

-How To Make Bride and Groom Clothespins
+How To Make Painted Clothespin Bride And Groom Crafts For Wedding:

 Step one: Take the clothespins apart.
 This makes the painting part MUCH easier.